Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Introduction

-From a political science perspective, this includes a differentiated understanding of public preferences with regard to future energy systems\cite{gemma_delafield_conceptual_2021, PERLAVICIUTE2014361, yann_blumer_two-level_2018}.
-Although numerous studies show that people are generally in favour of a carbon neutral energy system \cite{trutnevyteRenewableEnergyOutlook2024}, projects and policies aimed at transition towards renewables are often met with considerable opposition \cite{Stadelmann-Steffen2018a}.
+To better anticipate and plan the implementation of renewable energy pathways, it is therefore crucial to better understand and include citizens' perceptions with regard to future energy systems\cite{gemma_delafield_conceptual_2021, PERLAVICIUTE2014361, yann_blumer_two-level_2018}.
+One finding of existing research is that people are generally in favour of a carbon neutral energy system \cite{trutnevyteRenewableEnergyOutlook2024}, but are reluctant to support projects and policies aimed at transition towards renewables \cite{Stadelmann-Steffen2018a}.
 This apparent mismatch can be attributed in part to the high complexity of the topic, making it difficult for people to understand and recognize the benefits of net zero policies and technologies \cite{Stadelmann-Steffen2018,Stoutenborough2014TheComparison}.
-However, research shows that simple information provision on these complex issues is often insufficient to effectively engage key social groups or to build greater support for transition measures \cite{Buergisser2024,Fremstad2022}.
+Even more so, the evaluation of \textit{transition pathways} (not single policy measures) towards net-zero involves questions around complex concepts over long time-frames, and includes a potentially infinite number of different hypothetical states.
+At the same time, research shows that simple information provision on these complex issues is often insufficient to effectively engage key social groups or to build greater support for transition measures \cite{Buergisser2024,Fremstad2022}.

-While the conclusions above stem from studies that typically focus on the acceptance of single measures, such as individual policies or technologies, they are also relevant to the transition of the system as a whole.
-Firstly, research shows that the social acceptance of an energy transition measures depend both on their specific characteristics and the processes through which they are implemented \cite{Bell01082005}.
-Secondly, when research on social acceptance considers prospective policies, its focus usually has a short-term horizon.
-The contextual nature of social acceptance requires studies to be grounded in realistic settings in order to provide insight for policy formulation.
-Renewable energy pathways however, are fundamentally long-term, involving changes that take shape over extended periods, spanning years or even decades \cite{Dermont2017BringingAcceptance}.

-Overall, the evaluation of transition pathways towards net-zero involves questions around complex concepts over long time-frames, and includes a potentially infinite number of different hypothetical states.
-As a result, it is difficult for people to state their ``true'' preferences in a traditional survey \cite{Guin2012,Buchanan2009,Harms2014,Aubert2018}.